 SEC.
-2.102 Data Collection and Reporting
+2.102 | DATA COLLECTION AND REPORTING

-- (a) As required by the compact, and as specified by the operational procedures and forms approved by the Commission, the States shall gather, maintain and report data regarding the transfer and enrollment of students who transfer from one State LEA to another State LEA under this compact. - (b) Each State shall report to the Commission annually the number of students transferred to a LEA from another State and received from another State's LEA in the previous year. - (c) Reports required under Sec.
-2.103 (a) and (b) shall be received by the Commission no later than June 30 of each year.
+- (a) As required by the compact, and as specified by the operational procedures and forms approved by the Commission, the States shall gather, maintain, and report data regarding the transfer and enrollment of students. - (b) Each State may report as determined by the Commission the number of students transferred to an LEA from another state and received from another State's LEA. - (c) Reports that may be required under SEC.
+2.102 (a) and (b) shall be received by the Commission in a manner and frequency determined by the Commission.

 SEC.
-2.103 Dues Formula
+2.103 | DUES FORMULA